jonnonz1/nz-statute-book/acts/public/1955/marriage-act-1955.md

   - **marriage** means the union of 2 people, regardless of their sex, sexual orientation, or gender identity
   - **marriage celebrant** means a person authorised to act as a marriage celebrant under this Act
   - **Minister** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
-  - **minor** means a person under the age of 18 years
   - **New Zealand representative** means a person who is for the time being a head of mission or head of post (within the meaning of section 2 of the Foreign Affairs Act 1988) or a person assigned or reassigned to service overseas under section 6 of that Act
   - **service marriage** means a marriage solemnised outside New Zealand at a time when the person who solemnised it, and at least one party to it, is a member of a naval, military, or air force raised in New Zealand, and the person who solemnised it—
     (a) is both a chaplain and a marriage celebrant; or (b) in the case only of a marriage solemnised before 1 September 1995, is a person duly authorised to solemnise it.
 (2) In this Act, unless the context otherwise requires, the terms Registrar-General, Deputy Registrar-General, and Registrar have the meanings assigned to them by section 2 of the Births, Deaths, Marriages, and Relationships Registration Act 1995.

+### 2A Transitional, savings, and related provisions
+The transitional, savings, and related provisions set out in Schedule 1AA have effect according to their terms.

 ### 3 Application of Act
 (1) The provisions of this Act, so far as they relate to capacity to marry, shall apply to the marriage of any person domiciled in New Zealand at the time of the marriage, whether the marriage is solemnised in New Zealand or elsewhere.
-(2) The provisions of this Act, so far as they relate to the formalities of marriage, including the provisions relating to consents to the marriage of minors, shall apply to any marriage solemnised in New Zealand, and to any marriage solemnised under section 44, whether or not either of the parties to any such marriage is at the time of the marriage domiciled in New Zealand.
+(2) The provisions of this Act, so far as they relate to the formalities of marriage, including section 18 (marriage of persons 16 and 17 years of age), apply to any marriage solemnised in New Zealand, and to any marriage solemnised under section 44, whether or not either of the parties to any such marriage is at the time of the marriage domiciled in New Zealand.

 ### 4 Registrar-General and Deputy Registrar-General
 (1) The Registrar-General shall be charged with the general administration of this Act.